-In those moments of frustration and anger, when a colleague cut me down unnecessarily in a big meeting, when I felt like crying, meditation would have been my soothing, calming pill.
-When my husband pointedly asked me why I didn’t take out the recycling, as I stood there carrying my laptop bag, handbag, lunch cooler bag, kids’ snack bags, gym bags with a sleeping child on my shoulder, meditation would have been my route to seeing the situation from a different perspective.
+In those moments of frustration and anger, when a colleague cut me down unnecessarily in a big meeting, and I felt like crying, meditation would have been my calming pill.
+When my husband pointedly asked me why I didn’t take out the recycling, as I stood there carrying my laptop bag, handbag, lunch cooler bag, kids’ snack bags, and gym bags with a sleeping child on my shoulder, meditation would have been my route to seeing the situation from a different perspective.

-I found myself lying on the floor of the conservatory in the home I grew up in, looking up at the trees and sky and simply breathing; breathing and noticing the wind and letting my thoughts and fears float away with the leaves.
-I would lie there and feel my heart beat, knowing it was breaking, giving it permission to and finding compassion for myself within the stillness.
+I found myself lying on the floor of the conservatory in the home I grew up in, looking up at the trees and sky and simply breathing – breathing, and noticing the wind and letting my thoughts and fears float away with the leaves.
+I would lie there and feel my heartbeat, knowing it was breaking, giving it permission to, and finding compassion for myself within the stillness.

 Shortly after she died, a friend introduced me to a YouTube series – the 30 Day Meditation Challenge by JBittersweet and then I was hooked.
 Even if I couldn’t do the meditation every day, I found I looked forward to the days I could and felt the benefits of meditation immediately.

 Six months later, when my marriage, family, and life fell apart and left me with a diagnosis of clinical depression, I knew in my gut the key to finding a way to function was to commit to a daily meditation practice.
 Twenty-two months on, I am proud and can say I healed myself back to health and happiness with meditation and mindfulness as fundamental factors in that process.